Introduction to Mobile Web Service

 Better user experience and increases conversions

-Mobile sites give a good experience to its users because of the speed of the site and bandwidth.
-This will help in turning the users into your customers
+Mobile sites give a good experience to their users because of the speed of the site and bandwidth.
+This will help in turning the users into your customers.

-Visitors to your site will not stay in your site if the content on your site is not attractive.
+Visitors to your site will not stay on your site if the content on your site is not attractive.
 They need to have easy navigation within your site.
-If the visitor leaves your site without clicking another webpage of your site that is called Bounce rate.
-If the site is not properly optimized for mobile devices then the bounce rate will increase
+If the visitor leaves your site without clicking another webpage of your site, that is called Bounce rate.
+If the site is not properly optimized for mobile devices, then the bounce rate will increase.

 How to check whether your site is optimized for mobile phones?

-Go to your mobile site in a smartphone and ask yourself the following questions
+Go to your mobile site on a smartphone and ask yourself the following questions.

 - Does the site load in less than 3 seconds?

 - Does the site draw attention to the main points of the business?

 - Is the site easy to navigate?